-Summary After repeatedly being refused entry to Crimea, an unarmed OSCE military observer mission will instead go to other parts of Ukraine in the coming days, including the country's east, the European security body said on Tuesday.
-Nobody was hurt.
+Summary Seventeen member states of the 57-nation Organisation for Security and Cooperation in Europe, including the United States, have so far confirmed they will take part in the changed mission.
 It was the third straight day the OSCE mission had been turned back while trying to cross the narrow isthmus connecting the isolated Black Sea peninsula to the rest of Ukraine.

-Summary Russia's plans for Crimea were long in the making.
+Summary And the US knew that Russia was laying the ground to make a move on the strategically useful peninsula.
 Armed men, believed to be Russian servicemen, stand guard outside a Ukrainian military unit in the village of Perevalnoye outside Simferopol, March 11, 2014.
 Dan Murphy is a staff writer for the Monitor's international desk, focused on the Middle East.

 Summary As the referendum on Crimea's future draws close, the authorities there adopt a declaration of independence, saying there's already a precedent for the move, set by the UN decision on Kosovo.
 Ultra-nationalist groups are trying to plunge Ukraine into civil conflict as the West turns a blind eye - the country's ousted President speaks out for the first time in nearly a fortnight.

 Summary Russian President Vladimir Putin takes part in a news conference at the Novo-Ogaryovo state residence outside Moscow March 4, 2014.
-MOSCOW (Reuters) - Surrounded by faithful aides, President Vladimir Putin hears no opposition to his plans in Crimea, allowing him to drive Russia's bid to reclaim Ukraine's southern region guided by little more than his "inner voice".
 Former and current officials paint a picture of a leader who counts on the unswerving loyalty of a handful of advisers from his administration and security services to draft policy that has plunged relations with the West to a new post-Cold War low.

 Summary Despite protests between pro-Ukraine forces against Russia's hold on Crimea, a pro-Russian force opened fire while seizing a Ukrainian military base in Crimea on Monday.
-Gay people are bullying Americans?
 Listen to the rest of her interview here...[ LarsLarson ].

-Summary BRUSSELS (Reuters) - Russia's seizure of the Crimea region of Ukraine is spurring the European Union to renew efforts to end decades of dependence on Russian gas by developing its own energy supplies and pushing for greater access to abundant U.S. resources.
-Russia's Gazprom, disregarding a European Commission announcement it had frozen talks, on Tuesday said it expected to sign deals this month on building the huge South Stream pipeline to carry gas to central and southern Europe without crossing Ukraine.
+Summary Ukraine is an important transit route for shipping Russian gas by pipeline to the EU, which relies on Moscow for about a third of its supplies.
 "South Stream is confidently moving ahead.
 Agreements on the laying of the first leg of the pipeline will be signed before the end of March, as well as agreements on the supplies of pipelines for the second leg," Gazprom said after the South Stream consortium, which it leads, met in Switzerland.

 Summary KIEV, Ukraine (AP) - Crimea's Parliament said Tuesday that if the public votes to become part of Russia, the peninsula will declare itself independent and propose becoming a Russian state.
-U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov spoke by telephone Tuesday at Washington's initiative.
 "From the Russian side, the necessity was underlined of taking into complete account the interests of all Ukrainians and all regions in the search for an exit from the crisis and also the respect of the right of the residents of Crimea to determine their fate on their own in accordance with the norms of international law," the Russian Foreign Ministry said.